-When people reflect on good storytelling, some may gravitate towards a standout performance from an actor in a film.
+When people reflect on good storytelling, some may gravitate toward a standout performance from an actor in a film.
 Others might remember a particularly clever plot twist in a show’s finale, or even a video game character with a well-developed backstory.
 But for most, whether they notice it or not, it is the music that enhances the impact of a pivotal scene, amplifying the emotional resonance of the story being told.
 In visual mediums, the musical score is the invisible hand, guiding and shaping the narrative.
 It can heighten tension, highlight comedic timing, evoke the viewer’s nostalgia, or bring audiences to tears.

 Tangelene Bolton, a composer specializing in film, television, and other media, recognizes the profound influence her music can wield over a narrative.
 Her portfolio of work includes the second season of Netflix’s fantasy drama Warrior Nun, Blumhouse and MGM+ horror thriller film Unseen, the Marvel’s Avengers game from Crystal Dynamics, and her current involvement in the third season of Comedy Central’s Awkwafina is Nora from Queens.
 While known for her unique music style that blends elements of neoclassical, electronic, folk, and jazz, what further sets her apart is her ability to boldly experiment and infuse classic and traditional sounds with a fresh perspective.
 Through her compositions, Bolton constantly challenges herself to reimagine the way stories can be told.